Shipping Submarine Cable Spools (OOG Cargo)

 Environmental Regulations

-Adhere strictly to all relevant environmental regulations (e.g., MARPOL).
-Environmental compliance is crucial and any breaches can result in severe penalties.
+Strict adherence to all relevant environmental regulations, such as those outlined in MARPOL, is mandatory.
+Environmental compliance is crucial, and any breaches can result in severe penalties.

 Safety

-Prioritise safety throughout the entire shipping process.
-Comply with all safety regulations and guidelines (e.g., SOLAS).
-A safe operation protects personnel and cargo.
+Prioritising safety throughout the entire shipping process is of utmost importance.
+Compliance with all applicable safety regulations and guidelines, including SOLAS, is essential.
+A safe operation protects both personnel and the valuable cargo.